MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 > [!NOTE]
 > When a `FileMediaSource` object is created in XAML, a type converter is invoked to return a `FileMediaSource` instance from a `string`.

+## Change video aspect ratio

+The `Aspect` property determines how video media will be scaled to fit the display area.
+By default, this property is set to the `AspectFit` enumeration member, but it can be set to any of the [`Aspect`](xref:Microsoft.Maui.Aspect) enumeration members:

+- `AspectFit` indicates that the video will be letterboxed, if required, to fit into the display area, while preserving the aspect ratio.
+- `AspectFill` indicates that the video will be clipped so that it fills the display area, while preserving the aspect ratio.
+- `Fill` indicates that the video will be stretched to fill the display area.

 ## Determine `MediaElement` status

 The `MediaElement` class defines a read-only bindable property named `CurrentState`, of type `MediaElementState`.
 This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.